cintiadr/statistics-app/README.md

 (3) the language is pretty inclusive and doesn't scare anyone who already uses other imperative languages;
 (4) support with serverless is great.
 That said I'm far from a node expert.

+As it's a pretty basic application, I used just npm and jasmine for the development lifecycle.

 There's no [de-duplication mechanism](https://blog.sungardas.com/CTOLabs/2017/06/run-lambda-run/) for lambda because they are not changing state, as I don't care how if we receive duplicate invocations.